Life After 5 - Salarymen in Japan’s Nightshift

-Donning black suits and smelling faintly of cigarettes and alcohol; these white-collar workers are recognizable everywhere in Japan.
-Their lives are marked by brutally long hours, mandatory late drinks, and a severe lack of rest.
+Donning black suits and smelling faintly of cigarettes; these white-collar workers are recognizable everywhere in Japan.
+Their lives are marked by brutally long hours, mandatory after-work drinks, and a severe lack of rest.
 What they get in return is lifetime employment, benefits, and a salary often higher than the national average.
 But how did they come to be, and what marks do these conditions leave on salarymen?

 Rebuilding society